Events and Engagements

 March for Life, Ottawa

-On May 12, the Catholic Civil Rights League (CCRL) was pleased to extend its continued support for the national March for Life taking place in Ottawa with representation from across the country.
-The theme for this year’s march was #endthekilling
+On May 10, the Catholic Civil Rights League (CCRL) was pleased to extend its continued support for the national March for Life in Ottawa with representation from across the country.
+The theme for this year’s march was Prolife, ALL IN.

-Alex Schadenberg Wins CCRL Archbishop Adam Exner Award
+Dr. Catherine Ferrier Wins CCRL’s Archbishop Adam Exner Award

-On May 9, the Catholic Civil Rights League (CCRL) was pleased to announce that it had chosen anti-euthanasia/assisted suicide activist Alex Schadenberg as winner of this year’s Archbishop Adam Exner Award for Catholic Excellence in Public Life.
+On May 18, the Catholic Civil Rights League (CCRL) was pleased to announce that it had chosen physician Dr. Catherine Ferrier, of Living with Dignity, Physicians’ Alliance against Euthanasia, and the Association Jérôme Lejeune des Médecins Catholiques de Montréal as winner of the 2018 Archbishop Adam Exner Award for Catholic Excellence in Public Life.

 CCRL Spring Dinner